mmaxence/mmaxence.github.io/content/Experience/_index.md

 ## 2020
 ### A better business understanding
-After being given a chance to lead a product team in 2019, I have been given more and more responsibilities over products management.
-Throughout 2 different teams I could improve my capacity to manage projects and teams.
+After being given a chance to lead a product team back in 2019, my responsibilities over products management increased.
+Throughout 2 different teams I could improve my capacity to manage projects and cross-functional teams.
 The first mission team was co-led with my CEO, Young.
 I learnt tons of things in a very short time.
-Once Young judged I could lead on my own, he put me in charge of a new team focused on the product I helped giving birth in this previous mission.
-A truly great experience and I could overcome some of the toughest learning curve I faced in my career.
+Once Young judged I could lead on my own, he put me in charge of a new team focused on the product I helped initiate in this previous mission.
+A truly great experience during which I could overcome some of the toughest learning curve I faced in my career.
 This year noted a slight move from Design even though I've never neglected my leadership responsibilities.
 In early 2021 eventually saw my position as Head of Design narrowed to Product Design in order to give myself a greater focus and take on new challenges as Product Owner.

 ---